 Lower plastic and rubber product output (-1.5%) also moderated first quarter growth in the manufacturing sector.

 Wholesaling activity declined by 0.5% in the quarter, following a 0.5% gain in the fourth quarter.
 Declines were posted in machinery and equipment, and motor vehicle and parts wholesaling.

 Production in the retail trade sector fell 0.7%, following six consecutive quarterly gains.
 Clothing, building materials and motor vehicle and parts retailers all contributed to the decline.

 Utilities output edged up 0.1% in the first quarter, after a 2.4% gain in the final quarter of 2013.
 A strong increase in natural gas and water distribution (+8.2%) was moderated by a decline in electric power utilities (-3.0%).

 Construction sector output advanced 0.7%, following four consecutive quarterly declines.
 A gain in residential construction (+2.2%) was partially offset by a decline in non-residential building and engineering construction (-0.2%).

 Mining output rose by 1.4% following a 1.1% increase in the fourth quarter.
 First quarter output was supported by gains in gold and silver ore mining.

 Note: Construction industry output is measured by the value added of the industry.
 Construction investment, as reported in the expenditure-based GDP accounts, measures the spending on new construction projects.

-Production in the real estate and leasing sector rose 0.7% in the third quarter, matching the gain in the previous quarter.
+Production in the real estate and leasing sector rose 0.6%, following a gain of 0.2% in the previous quarter.